 A resident satisfaction and family experience survey is prepared annually, in consultation with the residents and family council.
 Once consultations are completed the survey is distributed.
 The residents and family are given time to complete the survey.
+Grace Manor conducted the Family experience Survey and Resident Satisfaction Survey on Nov.
+19 till Dec 17, 2023.
 Once the data from the survey are in they are distributed to family council and reviewed with the residents.
 At this time an action plan is developed.
 Residents council then provides feedback and documented for input into the action plan.
 Family Council holds meetings to give feedback with regards to their input into the action plan.
 The action plan is then reviewed with both residents and family council for a final review, and adjustments, utilizing the results from the survey, including dates actions were implemented and the outcomes of the actions taken.
 The action plan is then shared with resident and family council as well as shared on the CQI board in each Manor for staff, families, and visitors to view.